Barbados: Government and politics

 Barbados has been an independent country since 30 November 1966.
 It functions as a parliamentary republic modelled on the British Westminster system.
-The head of state is the President of Barbados – presently Sandra Mason – elected by the Parliament of Barbados for a term of four years, and advised on matters of the Barbadian state by the Prime Minister of Barbados, who is head of government.
+The head of state is the President of Barbados – presently Jeffrey Bostic – elected by the Parliament of Barbados for a term of four years, and advised on matters of the Barbadian state by the Prime Minister of Barbados, who is head of government.
 There are 30 representatives within the House of Assembly, the lower chamber of Parliament.
 In the Senate, the upper chamber of Parliament, there are 21 senators.

 The Constitution of Barbados is the supreme law of the country.
-Legislation is passed by the Parliament of Barbados but does not have the force of law unless the President grants her assent to that law.
+Legislation is passed by the Parliament of Barbados but does not have the force of law unless the President grants their assent to that law.
 The right to withhold assent is absolute and cannot be overridden by Parliament.
 The Attorney General is the principal legal adviser to the government (according to s.72(1) of the Constitution.
 The independent judiciary, known as the Judicature, is established by s79C of the Constitution.

 During the 1990s, at the suggestion of Trinidad and Tobago's Patrick Manning, Barbados attempted a political union with Trinidad and Tobago and Guyana.
 The project stalled after the then prime minister of Barbados, Lloyd Erskine Sandiford, became ill and his Democratic Labour Party lost the next general election.
 Barbados continues to share close ties with Trinidad and Tobago and with Guyana, claiming the highest number of Guyanese immigrants after the United States, Canada and the United Kingdom.

 Barbados is a party to the Rome Statute of the International Criminal Court.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Barbados performs in the mid to high range on overall democratic measures, with particular strengths in gender equality, inclusive suffrage, and freedom of expression.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Barbados performs in the mid to high range on overall democratic measures, with particular strengths in gender equality, inclusive suffrage, and freedom of expression.